htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ![Disassembled radio](/assets/posts-images/fake-radio-hack/radio-disassembled.jpg)

-The chip on the PCB isn’t something I recognized.
+The chip on the PCB isn't something I recognized.
 Luckily, the knob and the hard buttons are on a separate breakout board and are connected to the mainboard via a connector.

 ![Main PCB](/assets/posts-images/fake-radio-hack/main-pcb.jpg)